b3-exmo/b3-exmo.github.io/docs/Tithing/Tithing.md

 ### What's wrong with this?
 Take a step back and think rationally, maybe without cursing.

 Yes, the Church is within its rights to do this.
 They're accountable only to themselves.
 They didn't outright create a mall, there was a mall already there.
 It's downtown Salt Lake.
-A high-rise and a shopping center belong downtown—it is not out of place, nor is it misplaced.
+A high-rise and a shopping center belong downtown.
+It is not out of place, nor is it misplaced.
 I don't have a source handy, but I had heard the claim that since the LDS faith practically founded Salt Lake, they have stakes, connections, ownership partially or wholly in industries and businesses.
 Is that, on its face, wrong?
 No.

 ***However...***